djherceg/arduinoConfig/README.md

 	const char lngname[] PROGMEM{"LongCounter"};
 	const char text1name[] PROGMEM{"Text1"};

+## Initialize the ConfigInfo

 Initialize the ConfigInfo object with the device name, manufacture date and time.

 	ConfigInfo config(toDate16(2020, 11, 25), toTime16(20, 12, 00), 1, 0, deviceName);

+## Declare callback functions

 Declare callback functions which will be invoked by the library when a pin value is changed.

 	void callback(PinInfo *cfi);    // forward declaration for the general callback void pinCallback(PinInfo *cfi); // forward declaration for the individual pin callback

+## Register pins

-Register state variables with the ConfigInfo object and provide metadata.
+Register state variables (Pins) with the ConfigInfo object and provide metadata.
 	- Pin ID
 	- Pin name (in PROGMEM)
 	- Pin variable for the current value